ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 a reaction rate equal to half of :math:`V_{MAX}`.

-To perform the Michaelis-Menten analysis, laboratory data are collected for different values of the substrate concentration :math:`S` and the associated reaction rate :math:`V`.
+To perform the Michaelis-Menten analysis, laboratory data are collected for different values of the substrate concentrations :math:`S` and associated reaction rates :math:`V`.
 Then, a calculation is done to obtain the parameters :math:`V_{MAX}` and :math:`K_M` using the following recipe.